VicciMahi/100-Days-Of-Code/log.md

 **Today's Progress**: Started Basic CSS.

 Day 16: January 18, 22

 **Today's Progress**: Worked on styling multiple HTML elements, changing the font size of an element, and setting the font family of an element.

+Day 17: January 19, 22

+**Today's Progress**: Worked on sizing images, importing a font, degrading of fonts..